 We Can Help

-Bullying is a difficult and complex issue that can affect us at any age, and VITAL WorkLife can help.
+Bullying is a difficult and complex issue that can affect us at any age and we can help!
 If your organization has concerns about bullying, we can provide a well being training on the topic of bullying in the workplace.
-In addition, our robust EAP offers in-the-moment telephonic support and face-to-face counseling for our members.
-Contact us online or call 800.383.1908 if you are interested in learning more about VITAL WorkLife solutions for organizations.
+In addition, our robust EAP offers in-the-moment telephonic support and counseling for our members.

 The Workplace Bullying Institute. http://www.workplacebullying.org/